jpmerlotti/enterscience/README.md

    - **Backend:**
      ```bash
      cd backend

+     # Run the migrations to create all database tables.
+     # if any dialog appears, choose the Yes/Agree option.
+     php artisan migrate
+     # Add the --seed flag to populate them with fake data

-     php artisan serve  # Starts the Laravel server at http://localhost:8000
+     # Starts the Laravel server at http://localhost:8000
+     php artisan serve
      ```

 ---

 ## 🚦 Usage Guide

-1. **🔑 Login/Register:** Create an account or log in.
-2. **🎼 Search Artists:** Use the search bar to dynamically find artists.
+1. **🎼 Search Artists:** Use the search bar to dynamically find artists.
-3. **📨 Book an Artist:** Select an artist and fill in the booking form.
+2. **📨 Book an Artist:** Select an artist and fill in the booking form.
-4. **📁 View Bookings:** Access previous bookings from the dashboard.
+3. **📁 View Bookings:** Access previous bookings from the dashboard.

 ---

 ## 🛡️ Tech Stack
 - 🎨 **Frontend:** NextJs, Tailwind CSS
 - 🛠️ **Backend:** Laravel
+- 🎲 **Database:** Sqlite3
-- 🌐 **API Integration:** Deezer API
+- 🌐 **API Integration:** Spotfy API - Search for Artist

 ---